Pratik-soni595/Web-dev-MERN/README.md

 # Web-dev-MERN
-This is a demo repo for my web dev
+This is a demo repo for my web dev.